 Share your expertise

 You can use Twitter to stay in touch with like-minded business owners.
 Discover the huge number of Facebook groups in your area, and/or in your field of expertise.
 See what Reddit can do for you.
 Bond with people that share the same values.
 Feel free to answer questions in your field of business and do this with confidence.
 Position yourself as the go-to company for these questions.
 Help people that way and create brand ambassadors.
 You really have to put some effort into establishing your position.
 It won’t happen overnight.

 A bit of an extreme example: before Yoast became a business, Joost was already sharing content/expertise and our open-source software before it became a business.
 He engaged actively in forum and social media discussions about WordPress and SEO.
 Commenting on other people’s blogs.
 Time before revenue: 8 years.
 I’m not saying you need to wait eight years before making money with your passion.
 But I do think that you should be able to write, comment and take a stand in topics that matter to you from the start.

 Make yourself visible

 Eventually, it all comes back to business values.
 Everything you communicate should reflect these values.
 It’ll give you guidelines and will make sure your message is delivered in the same way, always.
-Low-budget branding might be just about that: making yourself visible, in a consistent way.
+Low-budget branding is about just that: making yourself visible, in a consistent way.
 Our Local SEO plugin can help you with that by making sure that Google gets the right information about your business, such as your location and opening hours.